ryanwdavies/final-project-ThamesBoats/README.md

 # Thames Boats

-### Introduction
+### Backstory

-Thames Boats is a market place for rowing clubs on the river Thames to sell boats within the rowing community.
 The river Thames in London has a  <a href="https://en.wikipedia.org/wiki/Rowing_on_the_River_Thames" target="_blank">vibrant community</a> of rowers and rowing clubs, and has a deep history steeped in tradition.

 Thames Boats is a market place to serve the rowing community based on the River Thames, centred in London around London.
-The aim of the boat market is to allow clubs to sell second hand and new boats, and sometimes new boats.
+The aim of the boat market is to allow clubs to sell new and second hand and new boats.

+Thames Boats is a market place for rowing clubs, based on the river Thames, to sell boats within the rowin

+### Introduction

+Thames Boats has been produced for the  [ConsenSys developer bootcamp](https://consensys.net/academy/bootcamp) final assignment.

+The users stories is the application, of those using Thames Boats, are:

 #### Owner
 The Owner can suspend and resume the market place from trading, in the event of a system bug or problem.
 The owner can add (and revoke) a Market Admin role, so that others may join in the oversight of the market place.